auth0/docs/articles/product-lifecycle/deprecated/index.md

 # Deprecations

 These are deprecations that have already been enabled for all customers.
+See [Check Deprecation Errors](/troubleshoot/guides/check-deprecation-errors) for help diagnosing errors.

 | Feature | Severity | Grace Period Start | Mandatory Opt-in |
 | -- | -- | -- | -- |